Queer things to do in the San Francisco Bay Area

 Article from SFGate on the SF Queer Spoken Word scene [note some events may no longer be cuurent]

-Queer Swing: Queer Jitterbugs and Swing OUT, and www.Queerballroom.com and http://www.queerdance.com websites for Bay Area queer dance enthusiasts.
+Queer Swing: Queer Jitterbugs and Swing OUT, and www.Queerballroom.com websites for Bay Area queer dance enthusiasts.

 Tours of the City gives tours of San Francisco.